 Peppermint cheesecake is good, but why stop there!
-I love a good layered cheesecake and this Peppermint, Chocolate, and Vanilla Cheesecake is the perfect harmony of all these flavors in one glorious bite!
+I love a good layered Instant Pot Cheesecake and this Peppermint, Chocolate, and Vanilla Cheesecake is the perfect harmony of all these flavors in one glorious bite!

 Keep it simple.
 Don't overcomplicate.
 Breathe in . . .
 Breathe out.
 Live in the moment.

 Someone please come cover my home in these insightful phrases before I create a six-layered cheesecake and then make it 5 times to make sure it's right.

 I just really love one dessert that is full of so many flavors!

 Yes, it's a tiny bit more work, but the payoff is huge.

 How does one eat a triple layered cheesecake?
 Well, in my home I saw 3 methods:

 - Straight down: whipped cream, peppermint, vanilla, chocolate, oreo, all in one bite, every time